hydroloom

 functionality for any hydrographic or hydrologic data.
 This is

-3) functions to work with a hydrologic network topology as a
+utility functions, 3) functions to work with a hydrologic network

-4) functions to create and add useful network attributes,
+topology as a graph, 4) functions to create and add useful network

-5) and functions to index data to a network of flow network lines and
+attributes, 5) and functions to index data to a network of flow network

 flow network topology concepts necessary to use hydroloom